 Because of the unique properties of water, water molecules can cycle through almost any-where on Earth.
-The water molecule found in a glass of water today could have erupted from a volcano early in Earth history.
-In the intervening billions of years, the molecule probably spent time in a glacier or
+The water molecule found in a glass of water today could have erupted from a volcano early in Earth's history.
+In the intervening billions of years, the molecule probably spent time in a glacier or far below the ground.
+The molecule surely was high in the atmosphere and maybe deep in the belly of a dinosaur.

-Water is the only substance on Earth that is present in all three states of matter - as a solid, liquid, or gas.
+Water is the only substance on Earth that is present in all three states of matter-as a solid, liquid, or gas.
 Along with that, Earth is the only planet where water is present in all three states.
 Because of the ranges in temperature in specific locations around the planet, all three phases may be present in a specific location or region.
 The three phases are solid (ice or snow), liquid (water), and gas (water vapor) (Dastrup, 2020).